 A Social prescribing link worker is an integral part of local Primary Care Networks.

 My role as a Social Prescribing Link Worker

 We think it’s important for you to get to know the people in the Social Prescribing team.
 We spoke to Social Prescribing Link Worker, Tim Davies to give an overview of his role.

 For further information, speak to your GP, or other healthcare professionals, who can complete a referral to the Social Prescribing Link Worker.

 You will be contacted to arrange a convenient time and place to meet.

-We’re a leading provider of Social Prescribing in Staffordshire and work in nine areas of Stoke-on-Trent, Newcastle-under-Lyme, and Staffordshire Moorlands.
+Brighter Futures is a leading provider of Social Prescribing across seven Primary Care Networks in Stoke-on-Trent, Newcastle-under-Lyme, and Staffordshire Moorlands.

 Social prescribing is a key component of Universal Personalised Care.

 Social prescribing is a way for local agencies to refer people to a link worker.
 Link workers give people time, focusing on ‘what matters to me’ and taking a holistic approach to people’s health and wellbeing.
 They connect people to community groups and statutory services for practical and emotional support.